 In Florida, a landlord can evict a tenant for a variety of reasons, but the landlord must terminate the tenancy first.
 The landlord terminates the tenancy by giving the tenant written notice, as required by state law.
-If the tenant does not comply with the written notice, then the landlord can file an eviction lawsuit (also sometimes referred to as an action for possession).
+If the tenant does not comply with the written notice, then the landlord can file an eviction lawsuit (also sometimes called an "action for possession").

-If a tenant has a tenancy that is for a fixed term, such as six months or one year, the landlord must wait until the end of the term before terminating the tenancy without cause.
-The landlord does not need to give the tenant notice to move out by the end of the term unless the lease specifically requires the landlord to do so.
-For example, if the tenant has a lease for one year that expires in December and the tenant has not requested a lease renewal, the landlord will not need to give the tenant notice to move by the end of December unless the terms of the lease specifically require it.
+Landlords can't terminate fixed-term tenancies without cause—they must wait until the term of the tenancy ends.
+Then, it's simply a matter of not renewing the tenant's lease.
+And, unless the lease states otherwise, Florida landlords don't have to give tenants notice that the lease isn't being renewed.
+For example, if the tenant has a lease for one year that expires in December and the tenant hasn't requested a lease renewal, the landlord won't need to give the tenant notice to move by the end of December unless the lease specifically requires it.

-A tenant may choose to fight an eviction.
+A tenant can choose to fight an eviction.
 This would increase the amount of time the eviction lawsuit takes.
-The tenant may have several valid defenses, such as the landlord making procedural mistakes during the eviction (for example, improperly serving a notice or not waiting long enough before filing the eviction lawsuit).
+The tenant might have several valid defenses, such as the landlord making procedural mistakes during the eviction (for example, improperly serving a notice or not waiting long enough before filing the eviction lawsuit).
 Some other potential tenant defenses include the landlord's failure to maintain the rental unit according to law or the landlord discriminating against the tenant.
-For more information on tenant defenses, see Tenant Defenses to Eviction Notices in Florida.

 Landlords must never take self-help measures, such as locking a tenant out or forcibly removing the tenant.
 The only lawful way to remove a tenant from a rental property is to follow the termination procedures above, and then get an eviction order from a court.
 Only a law enforcement officer—such as a sheriff—can physically remove a tenant from a rental.
 Taking illegal self-help measures can have serious consequences.